toa-io/toa/extensions/storages/readme.md

 Storage uses underlying providers to store BLOBs and entries.

-Custom providers are not supported.
+Custom providers are not supported yet.

 ### Amazon S3